Jedlouies/Lost-And-Found-Management-System/README.md

        5. paste the git URL 'https://github.com/Jedlouies/Lost-And-Found-Management-System.git'
        6. pick desired path
        7. click clone
-### Step 2: Install depencies in both of the client and server directory
+### Step 2: Install dependencies in both of the client and server directory
        Goto your cloned repository navigate to the client & server folder and command 'npm install'  to install all the packages on each folder